FNNDSC/cookiecutter-chrisapp/README.rst

 Automatic builds
 =================

 While optional, automatic builds are highly recommended.
 These can be setup so that whenever you `git push` changes to your source code, new container images will be automatically created for you and pushed to Dockerhub.
-These containers will be default be multi-arch.
+These containers will by default be multi-arch.

 <https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Automatic-Builds>